 Answer.
 The Deep Seabed Hard Mineral Resources Act (DSHMRA) was not intended to serve as a unilateral U.S. substitute for the international legal authority provided by the Law of the Sea Convention.
 Rather, the DSHMRA was enacted by Congress "to establish, pending the ratification by, and entering into force with respect to, the United States of such a treaty, an interim program to regulate the exploration for and commercial recovery of hard mineral resources of the deep seabed by United States citizens."
 (Emphasis added.)
-Indeed, section 1402 of the DSHMRA specifically states that the United States

-Indeed, section 1402 of the DSHMRA specifically states that the United States "does not thereby assert sovereignty or sovereign or exclusive rights or jurisdiction over, or the ownership of, any areas or resources in the deep seabed."
-Accordingly, although the DSHMRA provides a U.S. domestic law framework for
+Indeed, section 1402 of the DSHMRA specifically states that the United States over, or the ownership of, any areas or resources in the deep seabed."